mpoboas/cosig-raytracing/Assets/Docs/PROJECT_OVERVIEW.md

     - Loads scene via `SceneService.LoadScene()`.
     - Logs a summary of parsed content.
     - Calls `RayTracer.Render(scene)` and saves to `Assets/Output/render.png`.
-    - If a `RawImage` UI exists, displays the rendered texture.
+    - If a `UIDocument` exists, displays the rendered texture on a VisualElement named `ray-traced-image`.
   - Note: Previously instantiated Unity primitives; now switched to purely ray-traced image output.

 ## Scene File Semantics (from spec and sample)